deepekaguru/Portfolio/README.md

 Senior Data Engineer
 UnitedHealth Group · Contract Jul 2019 - Dec 2020

-• Designed, developed, and implemented batch jobs to extract data from various sources such as Oracle and Microsoft SQL servers, transform it according to business       requirements, and load it into front-end applications.
+• Designed, developed, and implemented batch jobs to extract data from various sources such as Oracle and Microsoft SQL servers, transform it according to business
+  requirements, and load it into front-end applications.
-• Completed over** 85** change requests for data migration and performance upgrades implemented using CI/CD Jenkins pipelines.
+• Completed over 𝟖𝟓 change requests for data migration and performance upgrades implemented using CI/CD Jenkins pipelines.
-• Worked on data analysis and generated data visualizations and reports that helped to improve team performance by** 35% **using Tableau and Python.
+• Worked on data analysis and generated data visualizations and reports that helped to improve team performance by 𝟑𝟓% using Tableau and Python.
 • Worked on Talend Open Studio for the end-to-end development of ETL processes, ensuring efficient data extraction, transformation, and loading.